CDC May Have Your Cellphone Data To Track COVID Compliance: Report

 This Contract will provide CDC with the necessary data to continue critical emergency response functions related to evaluating the impact of visits to key points of interest, stay at home orders, closures, re-openings and other public health communications related to social distancing, mask mandates, and other emerging research areas (social inequalities) on community transmission of SARS-CoV-2.
 Mobility data are derived from the location of cell phones at various points in time and aggregated over time or geography or both to create various metrics that have been or will be used by CDC.

 Although the data is purportedly anonymous, it has been shown that it can still be used to identify individuals.
-The CDC, of course, claims that the data they received had extensive protections and could not be used to identify individuals.
+The CDC, of course, claims that the data they received had extensive privacy protections and could not be used to identify individuals.

 It’s unknown if the agency is still using the location data it obtained.